rohan0fficial/Increment-Decrement/README.md

 Increment-Decrement App

-this app is built by React.js
+this app is built using React.js